Chords, Symbols, Formulas...

 Triads: 3-note chords

-- major infers the 3rd and 5th are untouched
+- major triad infers the 3rd and 5th are untouched

-- diminished infers the 3rd and 5th are flattened
+- diminished triad infers the 3rd and 5th are flattened

-- sus or sus4 infers the 3rd is sharpened (4th)
+- augmented triad infers the 5th is sharpened

-You will find a more detailed explanation about these intervals including relevant charts on the music chords page.
+You will find a more detailed explanation about these intervals and stacking thirds including 4, 5 and 6-note chords along with relevant charts on the music chords page.

 There are many symbols associated with chord types, and each one describes the type of chord and what notes will be played in the chord.